-Your Company has achieved an operating revenue of INR 13,110.22 Lakhs as against the previous year of INR 5358.20 Lakhs.
-During the year under review, your company has Exported INR 12,232.16 Lakhs worth of Sea foods to Europe, Japan, USA, China, Middle East etc., as against an Export of INR 4907.26 Lakhs worth of sea foods made during the previous year.
+Your Company has achieved an Operating Revenue of INR 6,437.95 Lakhs as against the previous year of INR 13,110.22.
+During the year under review, your company has Exported INR 5,916.26 Lakhs worth of Sea foods to Europe, Japan, USA, China, Middle East etc., as against an Export of INR 12,232.16 Lakhs worth of sea foods made during the previous year.
+Despite, many challenges including the challenges of Covid-19 pandemic your company managed to do reasonably well.